white noise, brown noise, pink noise, green noise

 Which color noise is your favorite?

-Natural vs. Artificial Sounds: Which is More Effective?
+Natural vs. artifical sounds: Which is more effective?

 When it comes to using sound to promote relaxation, increase focus, or improve sleep, many people turn to either natural or artificial sounds.